-Seattle Dog Bite Lawyer – What to do Immediately After a Dog Bite
+Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 Man’s best friend or not, dogs bite people.
 As a result, trusting people are seriously injured by confused or vicious dogs every day.
 According to the American Veterinary Medical Association, more than 4.5 million dog bites occur annually in the United States, with one in five incidents requiring medical attention.
 Often, irresponsible dog owners are to blame for the attack.
 For that reason, owners are held strictly responsible for their dog’s behavior in Washington State.

-At Sharpe Law Firm, we’ve spent the past forty years advocating for victims of dog bites and other personal injuries.
-If a dog has bitten you, we invite you to consult with our experienced legal team, who know, understand, and will help you navigate our state’s dog bite law to receive the compensation you deserve.
+Expertise counts when advocating for victims of dog bites and other personal injuries.
+If a dog has bitten you, you are invited to consult with a lawyer for free who knows, understands, and will help you navigate our state’s dog bite law to receive the compensation you deserve.

 The Reality of Dog Bites